tigera-solutions/kubevirt-with-calico/README.md

 ansible-playbook -u azureuser --private-key $SSH_KEY --timeout 60 -i ansible/inventory ansible/calico-os-provisioner.yaml
 ```

+>NOTE: when using CSI driver for storage, it relies on service principal account.
+If you run into issues with CSI storage not getting created, verify the service principal account information in the generated `azure-cloud.conf`.
+The file is deployed into `azure-cloud-provider` secret into the cluster.

 ### install Kubevirt

 Review latest [Kubevirt docs](https://kubevirt.io/user-guide/) for most up to date installation and usage information.